How David Cassidy Blew Up His Bubblegum Career With The ‘Naked Lunch Box’ ‘Rolling Stone’ Cover

 The year was 1972.
-David Cassidy, barely 22, had gone from son of two actors to the “King of Bubblegum Rock.”
-Cassidy and his feathered locks, and youthful smile instantly became the biggest marketing sensation in the United States.
+David Cassidy, barely 22, had gone from the son of two actors to the “King of Bubblegum Rock.”
+Cassidy and his feathered locks and youthful smile instantly became the biggest marketing sensation in the United States.
 His wholesome image was used for peddling breakfast cereal to lunch boxes.
 So, when David Cassidy posed naked on the cover of Rolling Stone, his career literally imploded.

 In the early days of Rolling Stone magazine, most musicians considered it the peak of their success to be featured on the cover of the prestigious rock magazine.
 Dr. Hook and the Medicine Show even wrote a song called “Cover of Rolling Stone.”

 Yet, for David Cassidy, gracing the cover of Rolling Stone was not to honor his bubblegum pinnacle, but to jumpstart his reinvention.
 According to the Daily Mail, during this time, Cassidy was “the highest paid solo artist in the world.”
 Yet, the publication claimed “he longed to shake off his goody-goody image.”
-Rolling Stone was his way out this fish bowl.
+Rolling Stone was his way out this fishbowl.

-The black and white cover, photographed by a young Annie Leibovitz, was of David Cassidy naked, laying on the grass, with his arms up, and under his head, and his torso showing “just enough bare hip” to send the message that he was nude.
+The black and white cover, photographed by a young Annie Leibovitz, was of David Cassidy naked, laying on the grass with his arms up and under his head and his torso showing “just enough bare hip” to send the message that he was nude.

-This was not the dreamy sort of photo of the superstar with perfectly feathered hair, that were emblazoned on teen magazines, and in bedroom walls.
+This was not the dreamy sort of photo of the superstar with perfectly feathered hair that was emblazoned on teen magazines and in bedroom walls.
 Instead, this was a raw, sensual photo of the pop star.

-As if the risqué cover was nor controversial enough, the writer of the article, Robin Green, reported that the bubblegum star was smoking pot while on the road, and spoke about taking psychedelic drugs.
+As if the risqué cover was nor controversial enough, the writer of the article, Robin Green, reported that the bubblegum star was smoking pot while on the road and spoke about taking psychedelic drugs.
 Cassidy swore a lot and spent quality time discussing his private parts.
 This was hardly the wholesome boy image that he portrayed in commercials, featured on lunch boxes or on the Partridge Family.

 In 1972, cover star David Cassidy spoke to us for one of his most revealing interviews he's ever given https://t.co/Ypjdm0xbLe